 How to Deadlift as an Ectomorph

 The deadlift is a movement pattern called a “hip hinge,” where we bend at the hips while keeping our spines locked in a neutral position by bracing our cores and tensing our spinal erectors.
-But when most of us try to pick the bar up, it winds up looking something like this:
+That’s the idea, anyway.
+When most of us try to pick the bar up, it winds up looking something like this:

-We could avoid the problem by avoiding the deadlift, and many of us do—I sure did—but then our spinal erectors will stay weak, and weak spinal erectors can be a real handicap when lifting weights.
-It also doesn’t look as good, and it can set us up for back pain as we age.
-Better to build a thicker and stronger torso.
+We could avoid the problem by avoiding the deadlift, and many of us do.
+But then our spinal erectors will stay weak, and weak spinal erectors can be a real handicap when lifting weights.
+It’s also nice to build a pleasantly thick, strong back.

 Fortunately, there’s a fairly simple fix: the stiff-legged “Romanian” deadlift.
 Instead of starting bent over, we start in a standing position.
 It’s more intuitive to brace and set up a neutral spine when we’re standing.
 From there, we stick our butt back while maintaining the brace and keeping our knees somewhat stiff.
 We lower it down until we feel a nice stretch on our hamstrings, at which point we lift the weight back up.
 It’s still a bit awkward to learn, but it’s much easier than the deadlift.